 Finally, and most importantly for criminal defendants, any texts or social media posts created by the defendant will almost certainly come into evidence once authenticated.
 If the prosecutor wants to admit them, because their admission into evidence is being sought not by the defendant, but by the State.
 See Wyoming Rule of Evidence 801(d)(2).
 Under the rule, if the prosecutor wants to introduce the text message of the defendant, the prosecutor can do that.
 Oddly enough, if the Defendant wants to introduce a text message he sent, it would be considered hearsay.
 Defendant’s only other choice to show he sent the text would be to take the stand.

-Texts you send and posts you create on social media will most likely be used against you at a trial.
+Texts sent and posts created on social media will most likely be used against you as admissible evidence at trial.
 If the prosecutor obtains them, can prove it was you who sent them, and thinks it will help prove the government’s case.